Magritte-code/Magritte/joss_paper_1.0/paper.md

 Monte Carlo techniques [@Noebauer:2019].
 By virtue of minimal assumptions about the underlying geometric structure of a model, Magritte can handle structured and unstructured input meshes, as well as smoothed-particle hydrodynamics (SPH) data.
-Futhermore, tools are provided to optimise different input meshes for radiative transfer [@DeCeuster:2020].
+Furthermore, tools are provided to optimise different input meshes for radiative transfer [@DeCeuster:2020].